"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 The point here is that we need to look at where the Hagrites migrated and settled, not where they originated from.
 Both the Bible and history confirm that the Hagrites settled east of Israel.Inhabitants of Tyre:

-Tyre was a city in southern Lebanon, where terrorist groups have launched weapons against Israel in the last several conflicts.
+Tyre was a city in southern Lebanon, where in the last century terrorist groups have launched weapons against Israel.
 Hezbollah is the primary terrorist group.
 These terrorist organizations working separate from the government, for the most part, could be why both a place and a people group represent Lebanon in the Psalm 83 coalition.The Descendants of Lot:

 Genesis 19:36-38 - Thus both the daughters of Lot were with child by their father.
 The firstborn bore a son and called his name Moab; he is the father of the Moabites to this day.
 And the younger, she also bore a son and called his name Ben-Ammi; he is the father of the people of Ammon to this day.